Executive Summary

 - AI-native startups are entering your market with lower cost structures

-Contrary to what enterprise software vendors want you to believe, small businesses actually have some advantages in AI adoption:
+Contrary to what enterprise software vendors want you to believe, mid-market companies actually have some advantages in AI adoption:

 - Speed — You can decide and act without months of committee meetings